 We are regulated by the Solicitors Regulation Authority (SRA).
 The professional rules relating to solicitors’ firms, including the Standards and Regulations can be accessed on the website of the SRA at https://sra.org.uk/

-Under an exemption from direct authorisation from the Financial Conduct Authority (FCA), We are permitted to advise on and arrange non-investment insurance policies, specifically After the Event (ATE) Insurance, it is Your responsibility to make Your own insurance and funding arrangements.
+Under an exemption from direct authorisation from the Financial Conduct Authority (FCA), whilst We are permitted to advise on and arrange non-investment insurance policies, specifically After the Event (ATE) Insurance, it is Your responsibility to make Your own insurance and funding arrangements.

 Professional indemnity insurance